An operational continuum limit of quantum combs: Discussion and outlook

-Although we arrived in our derivation at what we term a `process-canonical form' as a cMPS, we are able to state the conditions of physicality on such processes purely operationally for general field theory states, they are thus not tied to this explicit representation.
-For a better structural understanding, it would be interesting to determine which -- if any -- field theory states which are both causal and positive do not fit into this process-canonical designation.
-More specifically, one would hope to formalise the cPT framework by bridging it completely to rigorous continuum notions of quantum stochastic processes~\cite{accardiQuantumStochasticProcesses1982,Nurdin_2021}.
-Nevertheless, even within our formalism, it is clear that the cMPS representation is not necessary to represent cPTs, per se.
-For instance, we have identified that the cPT corresponding to the spin-boson model is given by the (non-Gaussian) Jastrow-Gutzwiller operator.
-This also gives the structural insight that Gaussian environments do not imply Gaussian process tensors.
-It is not clear whether there exist physically-relevant models which manifest as simple states under this framework.
-This also raises the natural question of whether other structured classes of field theory states, such as Gaussian field theory states or broader continuous tensor network states~\cite{tilloyContinuousTensorNetwork2019,PhysRevLett.110.100402}, could represent physically relevant cPTs, and moreover where the positivity and causality manifest in them.
-More generally, it would be interesting to explore notions of process complexity~\cite{aloisio-complexity} in the context of these state spaces~\cite{Chapman_2018_complexity}, where one has an in-built notion of boundedness instead of arbitrary computation.
+Although we arrived in our derivation at what we term a `process-canonical form' as a cMPS, we are able to state the conditions of physicality on such processes purely operationally for general Fock space vectors, they are thus not tied to this explicit representation.
+For a better structural understanding, it would be interesting to determine which -- if any -- Fock space vectors which are both causal and positive do not fit into this process-canonical designation.
+This also raises the natural question of whether other structured classes of field theory vectors, such as unnormalised Gaussian field theory states or broader continuous tensor network states~\cite{tilloyContinuousTensorNetwork2019,PhysRevLett.110.100402,PhysRevD.104.096007,PhysRevD.105.045016,RevModPhys.93.045003}, could represent physically-relevant cPTs, and moreover how positivity and causality conditions manifest in them.
+More generally, one would hope to formalise the cPT framework further by bridging it completely to rigorous continuum notions of quantum stochastic processes~\cite{accardiQuantumStochasticProcesses1982,Nurdin_2021}.
+Connected to more general quantum stochastic processes, it would be also interesting to explore notions of process complexity~\cite{aloisio-complexity} in the context of these state spaces~\cite{Chapman_2018_complexity}, where one has an in-built notion of boundedness instead of arbitrary computation.